 Project Overview

 At Relias, I was responsible for designing and delivering monthly eLearning courses tailored to the needs of healthcare professionals across a wide range of disciplines.
-These courses not only focused on delivering high-quality educational content but also prioritized accessibility, usability, and learner engagement through thoughtful design.
-In addition to my core responsibilities as a designer, I co-founded the Accessibility Employee Resource Group (ERG), a space dedicated to fostering dialogue around inclusive design and creating actionable improvements within our team's processes.
+These courses delivered real educational content while taking accessibility, usability, and learner engagement seriously from the first draft.
+Alongside my design work, I co-founded the Accessibility Employee Resource Group (ERG), a group for people across the company who wanted to make our processes more inclusive and push the conversation about accessibility beyond the basics.

 Beyond content creation, I took a leading role in cross-functional initiatives aimed at refining internal design standards, optimizing workflows, and providing training that empowered others to contribute to a more cohesive and accessible learning environment.